SovereignCloudStack/gx-credential-generator/README.md

 To discover cloud properties, gx-credential-generator requires access to the OpenStack cloud as normal tenant user.

-gx-credential-generator read the OpenStack catalog to collect
+gx-credential-generator queries the OpenStack API to collect

 - public VM Images and their properties, such as operation system or hardware requirements
 - public Server Flavors, such as number and capability of virtual CPUs or size of root disk